 Step SMBC Mode

-In contrast to Isocratic Mode, the Step Mode uses multiple solvents and establishes four independent zones for binding, washing, elution, and regeneration steps analogous to conventional batch chromatography protocols, but operated in a continuous cycle.
+Step Mode is suitable for “bind-elute” or flowthrough protocols associated with affinity chromatography or other high selectivity separations.
+The Step Mode uses multiple inlet solutions and establishes independent zones in different columns or groups of columns for the various process steps such as binding (loading), washing, elution, cleaning and regeneration analogous to conventional batch chromatography protocols, but operated in a continuous cycle.

 In the Wash zone, the inlet stream provides a slightly higher imidazole concentration to remove untagged proteins and low affinity contaminants.
 In the Elute zone, the Desorbent stream provides a high imidazole concentration to elute the target protein as Extract.

 In the Regeneration zone, a low imidazole concentration re-equilibrates the columns to prepare them for the next binding cycle.